5kram/webApp/README.md

 ## Development server

-Install 'node' and 'npm' dependancies.
-Run 'sudo npm install -g live-server' for a dev server.
-Run 'live-server'.
-Select 'webApp.html' file.
+Install `node` and `npm` dependancies.
+Run `sudo npm install -g live-server` for a dev server.
+Run `live-server`.
+Select `webApp.html` file.
 The app will automatically reload if you change any of the source file.

 ## Further Details